ethereum/ethereum-org-website/src/content/developers/docs/smart-contracts/formal-verification/index.md

 ### Program verifiers for checking correctness {#program-verifiers}

-**Solidity SMTChecker**: _*Solidity’s SMTChecker is a built-in model checker based on SMT (Satisfiability Modulo Theories) and Horn solving.
-It confirms if a contract’s source code matches specifications during compilation and statically checks for violations of safety properties.*_
+**Solidity SMTChecker** - *_Solidity’s SMTChecker is a built-in model checker based on SMT (Satisfiability Modulo Theories) and Horn solving.
+It confirms if a contract’s source code matches specifications during compilation and statically checks for violations of safety properties._*

 - [GitHub](https://github.com/ethereum/solidity)

-**solc-verify**: *solc-verify is an extended version of the Solidity compiler that can perform automated formal verification on Solidity code using annotations and modular program verification.*_
+**solc-verify** - *_solc-verify is an extended version of the Solidity compiler that can perform automated formal verification on Solidity code using annotations and modular program verification._*

 - [GitHub](https://github.com/SRI-CSL/solidity)

-**hevm**: *_hevm is a symbolic execution engine and equivalence checker for EVM bytecode.*_
+**hevm** - *_hevm is a symbolic execution engine and equivalence checker for EVM bytecode._*

 - [GitHub](https://github.com/dapphub/dapptools/tree/master/src/hevm)